astr0n0mer/digital-garden/pages/FiraCode.md

 	- ```bash
 	  getnf
 	  # then just select FiraCode
-	  # the font is automatically installed and downloaded files are deleted
+	  # the font is automatically installed and downloaded files are removed
 	  ```